Helanwang/divHelan/README.md

 ✅  The script includes built-in checks for:
 * Duplicate entries
 * Mismatch between input folders and output rows
-* Inconsistent .txt file counts between folders and output columns
+* Inconsistent `.txt` file counts between folders and output columns

 # Known Issues

-When importing the generated .csv into Google Sheets, long text entries may exceed the cell limit of 50,000 characters.
+When importing the generated .csv into Google Sheets, long text entries may exceed the cell limit of `50,000 characters`.
 If a cell exceeds this, Google Sheets will skip the content.

 Example: